 Charts in reports that use the average position metric will become charts with no data.
-This will not break your ability to view or share these reports but it may not look great so we recommend removing these charts before Google makes the change during the week of September 30th.
+This will not break your ability to view or share these reports but it may not look great so we recommend removing these charts.

 In the Rule Engine

-Any recipes that use the ‘average position’ metric will no longer work until you remove all references to ‘average position’.
+Any strategies that use the ‘average position’ metric will no longer work until you remove all references to ‘average position’.

-We have added new prebuilt recipes in Rule Engine that illustrate how to use the new metrics, ‘Impr.
+For Google Ads, we added new prebuilt strategies in Rule Engine that illustrate how to use the new metrics, ‘Impr.
 (Top) %’ and ‘Impr.
 (Abs Top) %’, to target different positions for your ads.

-Rules-based strategies in our geo and device bid adjustment tools will no longer work with ‘average position’ but will have the new metrics for top impression % available in the coming days as Google makes them available across all reports in their API.
+Rules-based strategies in our geo and device bid adjustment tools will no longer work with ‘average position’ but we have the new metrics for top impression % available to replace it.

 Alternatives to using ‘Average Position’